lconnolly/whispersystems.org/_posts/2014-10-20-winter-of-code.md

 proposal between now and then.
 We'll be accepting proposals as we go, however, so we might run out of space before then; the earlier you get something in the better.

-We're excited, and hope you will be too!
+We’re excited, and hope you will be too!